 In spite of these obstacles, and after seven years of investigation, the indictment before the Criminal Court was finally issued on February 16, 2007.
-The trial of Khaled Ben Saïd opened on December 15, 2008.

 The testimony of Mrs. Gharbi

 "On October 11, 1996, four men in civilian clothes came to my home and took me to the "torture" police station in Jendouba.
 Everyone gives it that name (...)
 Four other women were waiting in the hallway (...).
 These women had all been brought there and interrogated by the DST earlier, they were crying and were in despair.
 We were immediately separated.
 It was only until the next morning, when we were locked up in a room with two DST agents, that I learned from them that they had been tortured even more than I was.
 They told me that they had been suspended by their feet, undressed and hit.